So just why is inflation so high, and how long will it last? - NewsBreak

 “It’s a large blow against the transitory narrative,’’ said Jason Furman, who served as the top economic adviser in the Obama administration.
 “Inflation is not slowing.
 It’s maintaining a red-hot pace.’’

 And the sticker shock is hitting where families tend to feel it most.
 At the breakfast table, for instance: Bacon prices are up 20% over the past year, egg prices nearly 12%.
 Gasoline has surged 50%.
 Buying a washing machine or a dryer will set you back 15% more than it would have a year ago.
 Used cars?
-26% more.Why are gas prices up at the pump?
+26% more.Over 2 million COVID tests recalled due to false positive concerns

 Although pay is up sharply for many workers, it isn’t nearly enough to keep up with prices.
 Last month, average hourly wages in the United States, after accounting for inflation, actually fell 1.2% compared with October 2020.